PritamSarbajna/dark-web-scraper/README.md

 Currently this is only designed to
 - Scrape dark web for onion links
 - Scrape images from dark web

 **Without tor browser**

+## :sparkles: Unique Features :

+- Instead of using TOR browser, Using tor proxy
+- Randomized IP address for anonymity
+- Spoofing user agent to avoid getting tracked

 ## :wrench: Current Dependencies:
 - Linux [ used debian based distro ]